javascriptdata/danfojs-doc/contributing-guide.md

 import { DataFrame } from '../../src/core/frame'

 describe("Name of the class|module", function(){

   it("name of the methods| expected result",function(){

        //write your test code here
-       //use assert.{proprty} to test your code
+       //use assert.{property} to test your code
    })

 });